In this article you will find the list of the best free walking tours in the main Italian cities.

 - This free tour will allow you to get to know the capital of the Apulia region with the help of a local guide.
 It lasts for about two hours.

-8- Free Walking Tour of Parma
+8- Free Walking Tour of Catania

 Have you tried any of the tours mentioned above?
 Did you enjoy them?
 Let me know in the comments.
-Soon I will also post an article with a list of free walking tours in the major European cities.
+Soon I will also post an article with a list of free walking tours in major European cities.